Practical randomness amplification and privatisation with implementations on quantum computers: Main tools and ingredients

-The violation of the Mermin inequality $M_{obs} > 2$ is only possible when the three boxes share quantum systems in an entangled state on which they perform measurements.
-This therefore \textit{certifies} their true quantum nature from the observed statistics.
-This is the essence of the device-independent approach we follow.
-The advantage of using the Mermin inequality \eqref{Mermin_ineq} is that an ideal noiseless quantum device can reach the algebraic maximum $M = 4$.
-This property is what allows our protocol to generate perfect randomness from any imperfect RNG that is not completely deterministic, i.e. $\eps_{SV}<\frac{1}{2}$.
+The violation of the Mermin inequality $M_{obs} > 2$ is only possible when the three boxes share quantum systems in an entangled state on which they perform quantum measurements.
+Its violation therefore \textit{certifies} their true quantum nature from the observed statistics only.
+The advantage of using the Mermin inequality for randomness amplification is that, in the noiseless limit, a quantum device can reach the algebraic maximum {$M_{obs} = 4$}.
+This property is what allows our protocol to generate cryptographic randomness from any SV source that is not completely deterministic, i.e. $\forall \delta<\frac{1}{2}$ {in \eqref{SVsource}} (amplifying it to $\delta \rightarrow 0$).\\